 • Services provided: compressed air, fresh water, electrical, ballast main, and drain connections

-GBF is available for use all year - during the academic year while Golden Bear is at home at the Vallejo campus, or during the summer when the ship is on training voyages.
+GBF is available for use all year - during the academic year while Golden Bear is at home at the Vallejo campus, or for shipboard testing during the summer when the ship is on training voyages.